Side A, Side B, Side X, Side Y: Reformed theology

+Concupiscence as sin

 Side Y typically regards same-sex attraction as a form of indwelling sin and often adopts the Augustinian view that concupiscence—desire for what God forbids—is itself sinful, whether or not it is acted upon.
-Former gay rights activist Rosaria Butterfield describes unchosen sin this way:
+Rosaria Butterfield describes unchosen sin this way:

 Side B gay Christianity says, "No, no, no, it's not a sin if you didn't choose it; it's not a sin if you're not physically acting on it."
 But that makes no sense because in order to actually pull that off, you have to throw away the tenth commandment (Exodus 20:17)...
-That says, "Thou shalt not covet thy neighbor's wife," not "Thou shalt not take thy neighbor's wife." ...
+That says, "Thou shalt not covet thy neighbor's wife," not "Thou shalt not take thy neighbor's wife."
+Coveting is about a desire that's not acted upon. ...
 And then in Romans 7, you have probably the most majestic words in the Bible understanding indwelling sin, where Paul says, "Why do I do what I don't want to do?
 It is not I; it is sin in me."
 So there Paul is saying, "it's sin; it's in me; and I didn't choose it."

-This belief is connected to the doctrines of original sin, imputed righteousness, and total depravity, and is often situated within Calvinistic theology.

 In contrast to the Roman Catholic view, which holds that unchosen resistance toward God's standard of morality is not inherently sinful, Side Y claims that though one may not have actively willed to sin, one can still be guilty of the internal pull toward the sin.
-Therefore, they believe that Christians, by being rooted in scripture, must resist their original sin (in whatever form it manifests itself) and starve their indwelling sin, such as the romantic desire for the same sex.
+Therefore, they believe that Christians, by being rooted in scripture, must resist their sin (in whatever form it manifests itself) and starve their indwelling sin, such as the romantic desire for the same sex.

 Because Side Y does not see marriage as a biblical mandate for every single Christian, Side Y Christians do not believe that all people must become heterosexual upon conversion.
 At the same time, many also see complementarian marriage as a calling and option for some, and may, in those instances, positively affirm such individuals' desires to enter into a heterosexual marriage.
 Side Y also sees lifelong singleness as an equally valuable calling, citing the examples of biblical chastity, including that of Jesus and the Apostle Paul.

 Despite such an acknowledgement, many theologically conservative Christians simultaneously maintain that lifelong singleness is not the normative path for the majority.
 They cite the three exchanges in Romans 1 (the truth for lies, Creator for the creature, and the natural for the unnatural) to assert that a culture increasingly barren and deficient of heteronormativity is a sign of divine judgment, and that its concomitant promotion of singleness and childlessness stands in direct opposition to God's design for procreative flourishing.
-In particular, Rosaria Butterfield states,"And let's be clear: a world that grows in singleness and homosexuality is under judgment. ...
-So if you have a theology that helps people grow in their homosexuality or their singleness, you are actually promoting a theology that brings the Church under judgment."
+In particular, Rosaria Butterfield states,And let's be clear: a world that grows in singleness and homosexuality is under judgment. ...
+So if you have a theology that helps people grow in their homosexuality or their singleness, you are actually promoting a theology that brings the Church under judgment.